 You can easily locate it, and get directions using this Google map of Pattaya Train Station

-New Pattaya to Bangkok Air Conditioned Train Service
+Pattaya to Bangkok Air Conditioned Weekend Train Service

-A new Bangkok – Pattaya passenger train service started on 17th March 2018.
-The service only operates on Saturdays, Sundays, and holidays.
+A new Bangkok to Pattaya Weekend Train started on 17th March 2018.

 The new air-conditioned train service departs Bangkok Hua Lamphong train station at 06:45 and arrives in Pattaya at approximately 09:15.
 The train will make several stops en route to Pattaya, and after departing from Pattaya, it will stop at Pattaya Floating Market, Yanasangwararam, and Nong Nooch before reaching its final destination at Ban Plu Ta Luang in Sattahip.